 Students with disabilities served under Section 504 of the Rehabilitation Act will be disciplined in accordance with Federal and State law.
 The Code of Conduct applies to all students, including Section 504 students.
-Students identified under Section 504 may be subject to a series of removals for disciplinary reasons, each one of which may be for up to ten (10) days, for different acts of misconduct.
+Students identified under Section 504 may be subject to a series of removals for disciplinary reasons, for different acts of misconduct.
 However, the disciplinary removals may not constitute a change of placement, and the disciplinary consequences are those applicable to students without disabilities.
 Once the student exceeds 10 days out of school suspension (OSS) for the year, the Section 504 committee should meet to conduct a manifestation determination.

-A Section 504 student shall not be subject to disciplinary removal for more than ten (10) consecutive days or expelled unless the System first determines that the misbehavior is not a manifestation of the student's disability.
+A Section 504 student shall not be subject to disciplinary removal for more than ten (10) days, consecutive or cumulative, or expelled unless the System first determines that the misbehavior is not a manifestation of the student's disability.